delocalizer/streammd/README.md

 ```
 ### Citing

-Please cite https://doi.org/10.1093/bioinformatics/btad181 when referring to `streammd` in publications.
+Please consider citing https://doi.org/10.1093/bioinformatics/btad181 when referring to `streammd` in publications.